Quiz on Bicycle Helmets

 8< - - - - - - - - Cut here - - - - - - - - >8

 AnswersIf we put answers here, the students will find them too!
-For answers, teachers can contact us by email and we will email them back to your school address.
-Or you can call us at (703) 486-0100.
-We require your name, school and grade to send answers.
+For answers, teachers can contact us and we will email them back to your school address.
+We need your name, school and grade to send answers.
 You can share answers, so only one teacher per school has to do this.
 The disk in our Toolkit containing our Helmet Promotion Program Manual has answers on the disk.

 This quiz was initially prepared by Jeanne Smith,